Colorado State Report

 Fort Collins CO 80523

-In 2012, we anticipated using the bulk of our financial resources to sponsor and host a Professional Improvement Conference (PIC) for Colorado Extension faculty to be held in Grand Junction on the western slope of Colorado.
+In 2013, we anticipated using the bulk of our financial resources to sponsor and host a Western Region Extension Professional Improvement Conference (PIC) for 34 Colorado Extension faculty/agents, NRCS and the Colorado Department of Agriculture to be held in Fort Collins, Colorado.
 It was sponsored jointly by Western SARE and the Colorado County Agents Association (CCAA) and was open to the Natural Resource Conservation Service and other interested parties.
-We also hosted the Fellowship program and toured the Front Range and Northeastern Colorado.
-We also supported a conference which had a significant impact on Front Range small scale agriculture farming known as the Colorado Agriculture Big & Small Conference.
-All these programs where evaluated and had significant impact on the attendees.
+We also supported a Colorado Agriculture Big & Small Conference, which had a significant impact on Front Range small scale agriculture farming.
+These programs were evaluated and had significant impact on the attendees.
+We carried over a significant portion of the funds to be used for “Ranching and a West that Works” on April 24-25, 2014 at the Lory Student Center Theater, Colorado State University.
+The program reaches Extension, NRCS, University faculty across the Western Region, and beginning and seasoned ranchers.

 Context and Overview

-Colorado’s sustainable agriculture professional development program has a long history which began in 1988 with the first training provided for Extension professionals in the concepts and principles of sustainable agriculture as they were known at that time.
-More recently, CSU Extension has a new Work Team (WT) titled “Small Farms and Specialty Crops” and a second one titled “Small Acreage Management” which, in many respects, are focusing on the goals of Western SARE.
+Colorado’s sustainable agriculture professional development program has a long history, which began in 1988 with the first training provided for Extension professionals in the concepts and principles of sustainable agriculture as they were known at that time.
+Recently, CSU Extension tweaked their program and reporting system, defining work teams in a Planning & Reporting Unit (PRU).
+These areas have similar goals as Western SARE: Food Systems, Natural Resources, Livestock & Range, Environmental Horticulture and Cropping Systems.
 This makes all our efforts in this regard quite compatible and avoids duplication of effort.

 Hence, we find it difficult at times to separate our Western SARE professional development activities from ongoing educational efforts supported by Extension.
-Due to budget constraints in Colorado, we try to take advantage of ongoing educational activities provided to ag professionals rather than have stand-alone activities.
-While the target audience in some cases may be ag producers, Extension and NRCS personnel in attendance may, although indirectly, absorb as much information and training as the targeted participants.
+With budget constraints in Colorado, we take advantage of ongoing educational activities provided to agriculture professionals rather than have stand-alone activities.
+The target audience in some cases may be agriculture producers, Extension and NRCS personnel in attendance as we try to “widen our circle” as much as possible.

 Here are some additional relevant web sites for Colorado sustainable ag and related efforts: